ncoghlan/misc/notes/python3/text_file_processing.rst

    to a sequence of code points (i.e. text data) is *decoding*, while the reverse process is *encoding*.
 4. For historical reasons, the most widely used encoding is ``ascii``, which can only handle Unicode code points in the range 0-0x7F (i.e. ASCII is a 7-bit encoding).
 5. There are a wide variety of ASCII *compatible* encodings, which ensure that any appearance of a valid ASCII value in the binary data refers to the corresponding ASCII character.
 6. "utf-8" is becoming the preferred encoding for many applications, as it is an ASCII-compatible encoding that can encode any valid Unicode code point.
 7. "latin-1" is another significant ASCII-compatible encoding, as it maps byte values directly to the first 256 Unicode code points.
+(Note that Windows has it's own "latin-1" variant called cp1252, but, unlike the ISO "latin-1" implemented by the Python codec with that name, the Windows specific variant doesn't map all 256 possible byte values)
 8. There are also many ASCII *incompatible* encodings in widespread use, particularly in Asian countries (which had to devise their own solutions before the rise of Unicode) and on platforms such as Windows, Java and the .NET CLR,